-In this episode, we are continuing our discussion about mastery-based learning, with a specific focus on grading.
+If you’d like, you can listen to our podcast episode below, where we are discussing mastery-based learning, with a specific focus on grading.
 We are going to share some of our own learning on the topic, as well as some guiding principles to keep in mind as you are exploring grading in mastery-based classrooms.

 The funny and/or challenging part of this topic of grading is that there is no clear answer.
 It really comes down to being flexible and figuring out what works for you and your students.